junhanamaki/how-to-javascript/README.md

         $ node_modules/.bin/webpack src/index.js dist/index.js

-4. Open index.html in a browser to see bundled file result
+4. Open index.html in a browser to see result

 ## Contributing